Skip to main content

 Required Core (1)

-• Enroll in a Leadership Studies Course (if completed, the course will count for all 4 elective requirements)
+• Enroll in a Leadership Studies Course (if completed, the course will count for all 3 elective requirements- not limited to the courses listed below) Examples include:

 • LDR 201 Principles of Leadership